is-wifi-calling-free-internationally-everything-you-need-to-know

 2. Your Carrier Applies International Calling Rates for Foreign Numbers

 No matter from which foreign country you are calling, including the one you are currently visiting, the number dialed will be taken as an international call by your home carrier.
+Calls to international numbers are billed according to international long distance rates, even when using international Wi-Fi calling.
 The place where the call is going to is the only factor affecting billing; the WiFi network you are using or the country where you are residing has no impact here.

 3. Your Physical Location Does Not Influence Billing